CrashOverride85/zc95/docs/Operation.md

     - In bar graph - Show value, rotated 90 degrees, inside the corresponding bar graph
     - Both - Enable Disappearing text display and in bar graph

+  - Battery status - Controls what is displayed in the battery icon: Percentage (default) or voltage

   - Button brightness - controls how bright the LEDs in the 4 front panel buttons are

   - MKII only: Display brightness - as you would expect, changes the display brightness